SolarWolf-Code/MTG-DecK-Price-Checker/README.md

 pip3 install ijson
 ```

-To use, setup a cronjob on your server to start ping_bulk_data.py
+To use, setup a cronjob on your server to start ping_bulk_data.py on boot (check_deck_price.py will do the rest)
 This will provide you with the most up-to-date bulk data provided by [Scryfall API](https://scryfall.com/docs/api/bulk-data).

 Next, anytime you wish to check a deck/collections run this command: